-In the R-2 zone, the realistic density was determined by a sample of several recently constructed units between Fourth and Fifth Avenues.
-The average density was approximately 10 units per acre, which is the current maximum density for this zone.
+The maximum residential density in the R-2 zone is 15 units per acre.
+The realistic density used to calculate potential housing growth under the R-2 development standards was based on a sample of several recently constructed units located between Fourth and Fifth Avenues.
+The average density was approximately 10 units per acre.

 The City also examined multi-family development standards, on-site improvement requirements and recent development densities to calculate realistic densities in R-3 and R-4 zones.
-An example of a recent multi-family development in an R-3 zone is the 43-unit Summer View apartment located on a three-acre lot at Meyers Street and Tucker Street.
+An example of a recent multi-family development in an R-3 zone is the 43-unit Summer View Apartments located on a three-acre lot at 225 Meyers Street.
 The imposition of 15 feet front yard, 5 feet side yard, 35 feet height requirement, and 1.5 parking spaces per unit parking requirement allowed for a development density of approximately 14 units per acre.
-The approval of this project did not require a variance or exceptions to achieve the 14 unit per acre density.
+The approval of this affordable housing project did not require a variance or exceptions to achieve the 14 units per acre density.